- Best Hotels in Mykonos

 - Mykonos Weather in March: Weather is still cool but winter is ending and businesses are slowly starting to open.
 Almost half of the restaurants and hotels will be open by the end of the month.

 - Mykonos Weather in April: Weather is getting warmer and it’s possible to have some warm days by the end of the month when swimming and sunbathing feels possible.
 By the end of the month, 75% of the tourist business will be open.
 Nightlife is still quiet but a few bars in Mykonos Town will be open and have something going on.
-Easter is on April 8th in 2018 and that weekend will see an uptick in visitors and activity.

 - Mykonos Weather in May: By mid-month summer feels like it’s arrived.
 All hotels and restaurants are open, the weather is getting nice, the beaches clubs are opening, and tourists are starting to arrive in significant numbers.
 There is plenty of nightlife options in Mykonos Town.